-Theoretical Considerations
+3 Theoretical Considerations

-What could explain the selective abstention that we see in our data?
-Students of voter turnout have attributed it to a multitude of determinants.
+What could explain the selective abstention that we see in the data?
+In their recent monograph, Blais and Daoust encapsulate a citizen's decision to turn out and vote as an answer to four questions: whether they like politics, have a duty to vote, care about the electoral outcomes, and find the act of voting easy (Blais and Daoust 2020, p.
+6).
+These questions might be relevant also when a voter chooses whether to vote in all elections that are held at the same time, or whether to selectively abstain.
+Indeed, students of voter turnout have attributed selective abstention to a multitude of related determinants.
 For instance, selective abstention may be a result of some voters being peripherally engaged in politics.
 It may require more to motivate them to vote in lower-level elections (Bhatti et al. 2019; Burnham 1965).
 On the other hand, some voters may abstain in some of the elections because of lack of information (Dubin and Kalsow 1996).
 Such determinants of voting behavior may interact with macro-level factors common to all voters in a constituency such as differential mobilization efforts across elections (Cox and Munger 1989), or complex ballot structures (Reilly and Richey 2011).

-These explanations are closely connected with the calculus of voting framework (Downs 1957; Riker and Ordeshook 1968).
-A voter chooses to vote if the utility he or she derives from voting exceeds the cost of doing so-formally, if pB+D>C. Here, p is the probability of an individual's vote influencing the electoral outcome, bringing the voter a benefit B if realized.
+These rationalistic explanations are closely connected with the calculus of voting framework (Downs 1957; Riker and Ordeshook 1968).
+A voter chooses to vote if the utility he or she derives from voting exceeds the cost of doing so-formally, if pB + D > C. Here, p is the probability of an individual's vote influencing the electoral outcome, bringing the voter a benefit B if realized.
 D is an additional payoff that a voter obtains from the act of voting, such as utility from fulfilling a citizen duty, and C is the cost of voting.
 We argue that factors that explain voter turnout are also likely to influence selective abstention.
 Our focus is on C and D which vary across voters.